tinglabs/reCAT/README.md

 #### 7. Determining the starting cell
 From the example above, we can see that the parameter "myord" allows us to choose a starting cell.
 But how can we now where the real start is?
 In our tool, you can use ***get_start*** function to get the real start.

 In this function, we go through from 1 to le(le is the total number of cells) as start to get the hmm result.
 Everytime we run ***get_hmm_ord*** function, we get a likelihood, and then we find the maximum likelihood to determine the real start.
 The parameter nthread is the number of threads to use, default is 3.
-The other paramters is the same as ***get_hmm_ord***.
+The other parameters is the same as ***get_hmm_ord***.

 For example: